“Alder” 8 Inch Chefs Knife

 • virtually indestructible G10 epoxy/fiberglass handle scales.
 Carbon fiber scales optional extra.

-• superb edge holding made possible by the CPM S35VN blade steel (3% vanadium, 1.4% carbon etc)
+• superb edge holding made possible by the MagnaCut blade steel (4% vanadium plus 2% niobium and 2% molybdenum, and 1.15 carbon)

 • easy edge maintenance with diamond or ceramic butcher's steel.
 When sharpening is needed, conventional tools are all you need.
 See our sharpening page for details